Elisha Levy

-Elisha Levy (אלישע לוי; born on 18 November 1957) is a retired Israeli association footballer and currently the manager of Bnei Yehuda.
+Elisha Levy (אלישע לוי; born 18 November 1957) is a retired Israeli association footballer and currently the manager of Bnei Yehuda.

 Career

 Player

 Levy was born in Jerusalem, Israel, to a Jewish family.
-In the beginning of the 1960s moved with his family to Beit She'an, Israel.
-At the age of 11 he joined Hapoel Beit She'an children's club.
+In the beginning of the 1960s, he moved with his family to Beit She'an, Israel.
+At the age of 11, he joined Hapoel Beit She'an children's club.
 He continued to play for them through the ranks when in 1974 he started playing with the senior squad.
-Levy played for Beit She'an for four years in third division, and another four years in second division Before he moved to first division team Maccabi Haifa.
+Levy played for Beit She'an for four years in third division, and another four years in second division before he moved to first division team Maccabi Haifa.

 In 1982–83 Levy played as captain for Maccabi and reached State Cup semi final.
 After coach Jack Mansell left Levy was put on the bench and in the following season he moved to Maccabi Petah Tikva.

 After playing for Petah Tikva for four seasons he decided to return to his youth club Hapoel Beit She'an.
 He played for two seasons before he retired and was appointed as head coach of the team.